 The origin story of Boker stretches way back into the 1700s when a German tool maker began developing the skills he needed to make knives.
-Boker, which was officially founded in 1839, has grown and branched out to different locations including the United States.
+Boker, which was officially founded in 1839, has grown and branched out into five different sub-brands, including Magnum by Boker, Boker Plus, Tree Brand and more.
 But one thing has stayed consistent over the nearly two centuries it's been around: the quality of the knives.

 There's no denying Gerber is one of the most popular brands out there.
 Gerber Legendary Blades was founded in Oregon in 1939 and created a big following with its boot knives and fighting knives.
 Still, its pocket knives are held in high regards by members of the knife community.

 The unique designs and blade shapes of Spyderco knives give them the reputation of being futuristic.
 Fans of Spyderco knives are extremely loyal and passionate—for good reason too.
 Spyderco has a proven track record of being innovative and not afraid to try new things, leading to developing dozens of new blade materials.

 SOG Specialty Knives are a relatively new brand, having only been founded in 1986.
 The company made its name reproducing a specific type of knife used in the Vietnam (which was called a SOG).
 Since then, the company SOG has branched out into making a variety of tactical pocket knives for military personnel and casual users.